-Within recent metal releases, perhaps the most widely-acclaimed current LP is the fifth album from ecologically-minded French tech-metallers Gojira.
+Within the last ten years, perhaps the most widely-acclaimed LP is L’Enfant Sauvage, the fifth album from ecologically-minded French tech-metallers Gojira.
 It’s certainly an album that is determined to make a big initial impact.
-‘Explosia’ starts with a massive wall of guitar-noise, with Joe Duplantier’s urgent, anxious vocals grabbing attention from the off.
+The first song, “Explosi”‘ starts with a massive wall of guitar-noise, with Joe Duplantier’s urgent, anxious vocals grabbing attention from the off.

 This is a big-sounding record, relying on unrelenting, pulverising riffs.
-Initially, I was reminded of the forbidding Swedish behemoth of a band, Meshuggah, whose music is so terrifying and demanding that I can only listen in small doses.
-However, Gojira also take influence from more sonically palatable American bands, such as Machine Head and Lamb of God.
-The latter’s influence can be heard on perhaps the album’s best track, ‘Liquid Fire’, which features experimental use of electronically-distorted voices.
-This is a neat subversion of the evils of autotune!
-I was also grateful for the inclusion of a reflective instrumental, ‘The Wild Healer’ halfway through.
-This respite is brief, however, as the metal soon returns with the epic gothic gloom of ‘Planned Obsolescence’; this curiously ends with a solo piano figure that might have featured on a album by The Cure in the early 80s.
+Initially, I was reminded of the forbidding Swedish behemoth of a band, Meshuggah, whose music is so terrifying and demanding that I can only listen to it in small doses.
+However, Gojira also takes influence from more sonically palatable American bands, such as Machine Head and Lamb of God.
+The latter’s influence can be heard on what is perhaps the album’s best track, “Liquid Fire,” which features an experimental use of electronically-distorted voices.
+This is a neat subversion of the evils of autotuned!
+I was also grateful for the inclusion of a reflective instrumental, ‘The Wild Healer,” halfway through.
+This respite is brief, however, as the metal soon returns with the epic gothic gloom of “Planned Obsolescence,” which curiously ends with a solo piano figure that might have been featured on a album by The Cure in the early 80s.

-From then on, though, the album basically offers wall-to-wall riffs, with only occasional moments of relative stillness.
+From that moment on, though, the album basically offers wall-to-wall riffs, with only occasional moments of relative stillness.
 This is satisfying enough on a certain primal level, but I often felt something was missing.
-The band have deeply serious environmental concerns; laudable enough, but this can lead to a certain puritanism.
+The band has deeply serious environmental concerns–laudable enough, but this can lead to a certain puritanism.
 Gojira are very earnest and do not sound like they want to have fun.
-Indeed, titles like ‘The Gift of Guilt’ and ‘Pain is a Master’ suggest a very grim worldview.
+Indeed, titles like ‘The Gift of Guilt” and “Pain is a Master” suggest a very grim worldview.

-If you were asked to illustrate where heavy metal is heading in 2012, you basically have two options.
-The first is to complain that the genre is now so wide that a soundbite cannot possibly supply an adequate summation.
+If you were asked to illustrate where heavy metal is heading, you basically have two options.
+The first is to complain that the genre is now so wide open that a soundbite cannot possibly supply an adequate summation.
 The second is to point to this record, which is consummate modern metal, bold and polished.
 However, I think it’s an LP that I admire more than I actually like.